-- Click Done to specify the action’s input or output type.
+- Click Next to specify the action’s input or output type.

-In the Select Type field, if the data type does not need to be known, accept Type specification not required and then, at the bottom, click Done.
+In the Select Type field, if the data type does not need to be known, accept Type specification not required and click Next.
 You do not need to follow the rest of these instructions.

 JSON schema is a document that describes the structure of JSON data.
 The document’s media type is

 JSON instance is a document that contains JSON data.
 The document’s media type is